 This is a rabbit shaped mold, most likely used to make chocolate rabbits.
 The entire mold is made of metal and is shaped to fit the rabbit's body and pose.
 The block of metal is curved until the bottom half of the rabbit's body where it descends straight.
-This is the front of the figure and so the circles that become the connectors to the other piece which are protruding.
+This is the back of the figure and so the circles that become the connectors to the other piece which are indented.

-The back of this mold is where the shape of the figure is visible.
-The rabbit is dressed in a dress and is holding an umbrella which is pointed down on the ground.
-She is standing on a little outcropping of rocks.
+The back of the mold is where the shape of the figure is visible.
+The is dressed in a dress and is holding an umbrella which is pointed down on the ground.
+She is standing on a little outcropping of rocks and strapped to her backis a wicker basket.
 The hand that is not holding the umbrells is resting on her hip.
-Her jacket is connected at the top with a large bow and below the jacket are long skirts.

-The metal is a little rusted and corroded in different areas, mostly on the flat part on the back of the mold due to use or storage.
+The metal is a little rusted and corroded in different areas, mostly on the inside because of its use.